ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-4-1.md

-Chapter 4: Principles of Effective Communication: Techniques for Effective Communication in Collaborative Teams
+Techniques for Effective Communication in Collaborative Teams
 ===============================================================================================================

 Effective communication is essential to successful collaboration within a team.
 In this chapter, we'll explore techniques for effective communication in collaborative teams.